andypike/rectify/readme.md

 ### Updating values of a Presenter

-After a presenter has been instantiated you can update it's values but just setting their attributes:
+After a presenter has been instantiated you can update it's values by just setting their attributes:

 ```ruby